mesosphere/marathon/README.md

 * `--reconciliation_initial_delay`: This is the length of time, in milliseconds, before Marathon begins to periodically perform task reconciliation operations.
 * `--mesos_user`: Mesos user for this framework.
 Defaults to current user.
+* `--executor_health_checks`: If this flag is supplied, health checks are executed on the slaves that the tasks are running on.
+Requires Mesos `0.20.0` or higher.
+    Use of this option limits app health checks to at most one.
+The only protocol supported by Mesos is COMMAND.

 ### Configuration Options